Find Affordable College Courses

 Undergraduate Certificates in Legal Professions (Other)

-During the 2020-2021 academic year, 3 students earned their undergraduate certificate in other legal professions.
+During the most recent year for which data is available, 4 people earned their undergraduate certificate in other legal professions.
 The following table shows the number of diplomas awarded in other legal professions at each degree level.

 Education Level Number of Grads